Alpine Safety Rules

 A skier or snowboarder coming from behind must choose his route in such a way that he does not endanger skiers or snowboarders ahead.

-A skier may overtake another skier or snowboarder above or below and to the right or to the left provided that he leaves enough space for the overtaken skier or snowboarder to make any voluntary or involuntary movement.
+A skier or snowboarder may overtake another skier or snowboarder above or below and to the right or to the left, provided that he leaves enough space for the overtaken skier or snowboarder to make any voluntary or involuntary movement.

-A skier or snowboarder entering a marked run, starting again after stopping or moving upwards in the slopes, must look up and down the slopes to make sure that he can do so without endangering himself or others.
+A skier or snowboarder entering a marked run, starting again after stopping or moving upwards on the slopes must look up and down the slopes so that he can do so without endangering himself or others.

 7. Climbing and descending on foot